seanpringle/slua/README.md

 * Mutiple Lua handlers submitting jobs, TCP I/O (optionally SSL)
 * Mutiple Lua workers processing jobs

+## Lua Libaries

+The Lua instances in each process are normal, so `require()` and `LUA_PATH` should behave as expected.

 ## Non-standard Lua functions

+Some of this functionality duplicates perfectly good community libraries.
+The intention isn't to re-invent a bunch of wheels, but to provide a little more variety in the standard library, plus take advantage of functionality offered by libraries that are going to be linked anyway (eg, OpenSSL).

+The JSON methods are the exception: they're fine for basic tasks, but should probably be overriden for serious stuff.

 | Function | Description |
 | --- | --- |